 Symptoms may start in infancy and include:

-- Neurological symptoms such as loss of feeling in the feet or legs, and memory loss
+- Symptoms of nerve damage, such as loss of feeling in the feet or legs, and memory loss.

-A creamy layer due to chylomicrons in the blood will appear when blood spins in a laboratory machine.
+A creamy layer will appear when blood spins in a laboratory machine.
+This layer is due to chylomicrons in the blood.

 The triglyceride level is extremely high.

 A fat-free, alcohol-free diet is required.
 You may need to stop taking certain medicines that can make symptoms worse.
-Do not stop taking any medicine without first talking to your doctor.
-Conditions, such as diabetes, that can make symptoms worse should be treated and controlled.
+Do not stop taking any medicine without first talking to your health care provider.
+Conditions such as dehydration and diabetes can make symptoms worse.
+If diagnosed, these conditions need to be treated and controlled.

-Seek immediate medical care if you have abdominal pain or other warning signs of pancreatitis.
+Seek medical care right away if you have abdominal pain or other warning signs of pancreatitis.

-Call for an appointment with your health care provider if you have a personal or family history of high triglyceride levels.
+Call your provider if you have a personal or family history of high triglyceride levels.

 There is no way to prevent someone from inheriting this syndrome.